 Zildjian A Custom cymbals are incredibly popular in the drumming world.
 They produce bright and shining tones that fit perfectly within rock and heavy music settings.

 You would have seen these cymbals on most drum kits in the early 2000s when rock and punk were huge around the world.
-They’re still commonly used in many drummer’s setups today.
+However, they’re still commonly used in many drummer’s setups today.

 All the A Custom cymbals have high-pitched attacking tones.
-However, the sounds also have full-bodied warmth, making the cymbals sound much higher-quality than cheaper bright cymbals.
+The sounds also have full-bodied warmth, making the cymbals sound much higher-quality than cheaper bright cymbals.

 The crashes get out of the way quite quickly, making them great options to crash on during heavy choruses.
 The ride has a big presence and the hi-hats are solid.
 The bell of the ride is arguably the most impactful sound that the cymbal set has to offer.